naftalic/ddmif/lp_and_simplex.md

 # Top Brass Trophy

-As for another example for solving a LP using the Simplex, we will solve the Top Brass Trophy problem from Chapter 5 in Rardin's book.
+As for another example for solving a LP using the Simplex, we will solve the Top Brass Trophy problem from Chapter 5 in Rardin's book: "Optimization in Operations Research."

 Solve the folowing LP problem using the Simplex method: